RockefellerArchiveCenter/reading-room-manual/index.md

 Select digitized materials can be accessed via the [Virtual Vault](http://virtualvault.rockarch.org/).
 If such an item is requested, direct the researcher to [https://virtualvault.rockarch.org](http://virtualvault.rockarch.org) either verbally or by email.

 As needed, touch base with the retrievals staff using Microsoft Teams so they are aware of the retrievals and any delays with location information.
-(See the [Retrieval Schedules](https://rockarchorg.sharepoint.com/:f:/r/sites/Reference/Shared%20Documents/Reading%20Room%20Information/retrieval%20schedules?csf=1&web=1&e=O9tK2F) folder in SharePoint for the staff retrieval schedule and the second cart schedule.
-If the person retrieving second carts is out of the office, send a message to the [Desk Shift Monitor chat](https://teams.microsoft.com/l/channel/19%3a823ae5e8f6d04f4dba5c7d4185f107ce%40thread.tacv2/Desk%2520Shift%2520Monitor) in Microsoft Teams)
+(See the [Retrieval Schedules](https://rockarchorg.sharepoint.com/:f:/r/sites/Reference/Shared%20Documents/Reading%20Room%20Information/retrieval%20schedules?csf=1&web=1&e=O9tK2F) folder in SharePoint for the staff retrieval schedule.

 Researchers are allowed a maximum of 10 document storage boxes or 4 record storage boxes at once.
 Therefore, for new retrievals, ask the researchers if they are finished with any boxes and be prepared to route them to the “Awaiting Reshelving” queue so they can be removed when the new boxes are delivered.
 The staff member bringing the new boxes will also take away the completed boxes.